BMuuN/vsts-assemblyinfo-task/src/Overview.md

 4. Configure the task by providing values for the attributes mentioned in the above table.
 > Ensure you specify the file names you wish to populate within the **Source Files** field: -
 > For .Net Framework specify files such as: *AssemblyInfo.cs, AssemblyInfo.vb, GlobalInfo.cs*
-> For .Net Core specify the project filename: *NetCore.csproj*
+> For .Net Core specify the project filename: *NetCoreLib.csproj*

   ![Assembly Info task parameters](images/Task_Parameters.png)